-Today I saw the much talked about movie of this season “Gone Girl” starring ‘Ben Affleck’ and ‘Rosamund Pike’.
-Both have done their roles well, especially Rosamund Pike as the wife the whole city loves, hiding carefully her dark side.
-The story is about disappearance of a man’s (Nick Dunne) wife, with blood stains in the kitchen and soon after, the police beginning to suspect the husband.
-The twist is on what really happened, is the husband the real culprit or not.
-It’s not an unique story line, but the screen play and the Direction was captivating.
-Until the last 30 minutes, you are left guessing on the real motives.
+Today I saw the much-talked-about movie of this season “Gone Girl” starring Ben Affleck and Rosamund Pike.
+Both have done their roles very well, especially Rosamund Pike as the neighbourhood girl a whole city loves.
+The story is about the disappearance of a man’s wife, with blood stains in the kitchen and soon after, the police suspect the husband.
+The twist is on what really happened, is the husband the real culprit or not?
+It’s not a unique storyline, but the screenplay and the direction were captivating.
+Until the last 30 minutes, you are left guessing the real motives.
 Neil Patrick Harris has underplayed his supporting role well, not much meat for him though.
-I liked the sister role (Margo Dunne) played by Carrie Coon, she has brought out a caring sisterly love, nicely on screen.
+I liked the sister role (Margo Dunne) played by Carrie Coon, she has brought out a caring sisterly love, nicely on the screen.

-The role for Police to do crime investigation in this story has been portrayed to be limited.
-They are led to conclusions by the evidences that gets discovered, rather than result of any major detective work by them.
-In a way this highlights crime evidences in real life are never black ‘n’ white, they don’t spotlight good and bad that sharply.
+The movie shows how TV media (particularly in the USA) is easily manipulated, with everybody playing to the gallery.
+To succeed it doesn’t matter whether you are telling the truth, but you got to be a “Trained monkey” in front of the camera.
+It shows how the idea of public opinion of what is justice is influenced based on viewer ratings and not on facts.
+The role of the Police to do crime investigation in this story has been portrayed to be limited.
+They are led to conclusions by the shreds of evidence that get discovered, rather than the result of any major detective work by them.
+In a way, this highlights crime evidence in real life is never black ‘n’ white, they don’t spotlight good and bad that sharply.